hzhang0921/Reddit-Text-Mining/instructions.md

 **4. Reflection** [~1 paragraph]
 From a process point of view, what went well?
 What could you improve?
 Other possible reflection topics: Was your project appropriately scoped?
-Did you have a good plan for unit testing?
+Did you have a good plan for testing?
 How will you use what you learned going forward?
 What do you wish you knew before you started that would have helped you succeed?

-Also discuss your team process in your reflection.
+~~Also discuss your team process in your reflection.
 How did you plan to divide the work (e.g. split by task, always pair program together, etc.) and how did it actually happen?
 Were there any issues that arose while working together, and how did you address them?
-What would you do differently next time?
+What would you do differently next time?~~

 ---
 ## Turning in your assignment

 1. Push your completed code to GitGub repository (depending on which team member's repository is being used to work on the project).
-2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
+2. Submit your Project Writeup/Reflection ~~(1 per team, not 1 per person)~~.
 This can be in the form of either:
     - a **Markdown** document pushed to GitHub, or
-    - a project **web page**
+    - a **web page**

    Make sure there is a link to your reflection document in your _README.md_ file in your GitHub repo.
 Or you could use _README.md_ file to write reflection.
 3. Create a pull request to the upstream repository.
 Learn [Creating a pull request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request).
 4. **(This step is required for everyone)** Submit the URL to your project GitHub repository in the comment area on Canvas.

 ---
-*updated: 10/18/2021*
+*updated: 10/21/2021*